gaeayayyes/gaeayayyes.github.io/README.md

 More about me:

--I am a very slow person, mentally and socially.
+- I am a very slow person, mentally and socially.
   It takes me a while to process things and put things into words.
 Sometimes I mistake what people say and I still need others to repeat what they tell me multiple times just so I could finally get what is being said.

--I am an empath.
+- I am an empath.
   I can easily tell what others are feeling by just one look.

--I am sensitive.
+- I am sensitive.
   By sensitive I mean that I am quick to react to certain situations.
 Even one insult, joke, or bad rumour about me can make me start crying.

--I am creative
+- I am creative
   Being creative makes me come up with a lot of ideas and plans for certain assignments given to me.
 But sometimes having a lot of ideas can crowd my mind and in the end I am left staring at a blank paper, unable to start anything.

--I always try
+- I always try
   As said by my friend, I always try and do the best I can for others, even when my help doesn't help at all.

 >It will always be you against the world.